 Who is this guy?

 The style of his music has evolved over the years.
 The first album 64 (1996 XAKK Records) sounded clearly 80’s as it was inspired by his years as part of the Commodore 64 scene.
 The second album “Karooshi Porn” (Ninetysix Sounds/XAKK Records) had a more commercial, laid back sound that fit well into the late 90s ambient/electronica/techno vibe.
+His third album Focus was released in 2017.

 In 2005 Björn got his first electronic dance music release with the remix of the Deep Orbit (Damion Houchen/Genix) track “Revolver” for Dutch label KYR Records.
 Also in 2005 he resurrected XAKK Records as a digital label for releasing his own stuff and that of his talented friends.